Shamanic Healing Wheels - Part 1

-I would suggest take a period of 3 weeks and set the clear intention to complete a Medicine Walk.
+I would suggest taking a period of 3 weeks and setting the clear intention to complete a Medicine Walk.

 They need not be "special" items.
 They can be simple, even an old rusty nail, if it comes into your path and you notice it, it is one of your items.

 Collect each item and keep it in a bag or box.
-Once you have collected these 64 items, you will be ready to start building your Medicine Wheel.
+Once you have collected these 64 items, you'll be ready to start building your Medicine Wheel.

-In the next part of this article, we will embark on a Medicine Wheel Journey together.
+In the next part of this article, we'll embark on a Medicine Wheel Journey together.

 This will in turn help you to interpret the lessons and medicines on your personal Medicine Wheel journey.

-It must be remembered that on the journey of the Medicine Wheel, we will be honoring the 7 directions, East, South, West, North (the 4 quadrants)
+It must be remembered that on the journey of the Medicine Wheel, we'll be honoring the 7 directions, East, South, West, and North (the 4 quadrants)

-In addition, we are honoring the Lower World, the place of our guides and totems, the Upper World, the place of our facing our fears, and the Middle World, a place of healing and change.
+In addition, we're honoring the Lower World, the place of our guides and totems, the Upper World, the place of our facing our fears, and the Middle World, a place of healing and change.